 Each year, thousands of people around the world ask; why does a dog attack unprovoked?
 Even more terrifying, the number of people who want to know why my dog attacked me for no reason, suggests people are not only worried about unprovoked attacks from strangers dogs, they're also encountering dangerous situations with their own normally well behaved pet.
+Victims of such attacks can seek legal help from law firms for dog bite claims.

 Understanding dog psychology after attacks have already happened isn't all that helpful.
 It's surely better to try and understand why dog's attack in the first place in an effort to prevent and reduce the number of dog attacks that occur.